-Counterpart’s STEPS project ensures the development of a capable, effective civil society that will contribute to national development, achieve positive results, and remain accountable to the people of Malawi.
-The project works directly with local civil society organizations across the country, helping to create stronger responses to some of Malawi’s most urgent needs, including HIV/AIDS and malaria and most recently parliamentary support aimed at strengthening effectiveness of legislature to carry out its oversight, legislative, and representation functions.
+Counterpart’s STEPS project ensured the development of a capable, effective civil society that contributed to national development, achieved positive results, and remained accountable to the people of Malawi.
+The project worked directly with local civil society organizations across the country, helping to create stronger responses to some of Malawi’s most urgent needs, including HIV/AIDS and malaria and parliamentary support aimed at strengthening effectiveness of legislature to carry out its oversight, legislative, and representation functions.

-Since its launch in 2014, STEPS has assisted our partners – both CSO and government – to make the following improvements in service delivery, ensuring that the needs of Malawian citizens are met in a more timely, effective, and sustainable manner.
-Key accomplishments include:
+Since its launch in 2014, STEPS assisted our partners – both civil society and government –to make the following improvements in service delivery, ensuring that the needs of Malawian citizens were met in a more timely, effective, and sustainable manner.
+Key accomplishments included:

 - 6 partners have graduated from the STEPS program, meaning that they have improved and built their capacity in a meaningful, measurable way, and became better positioned to receive direct funding and grow their programs successfully and sustainably.
 Another 6-10 civil society partners graduated in 2019.